Compare Aspire Credit Cards

 Is the Aspire Card a Visa or Mastercard?

 The Aspire® Cash Back Rewards Mastercard is a Mastercard, not a Visa.
-You can use your Visa at nearly 11 million merchants that accept Mastercard nationwide, and you can use it abroad in more than 200 countries and territories.
+You can use your Aspire Card at nearly 11 million merchants that accept Mastercard nationwide, plus abroad in more than 200 countries and territories.

-There are a few differences between Visa and Mastercard credit cards, such as the network-level benefits they offer, but those differences are relatively small.
-The two card networks have a lot in common, including extensive worldwide acceptance.
-As a result, it's...
+There are a few relatively small differences between Visa and Mastercard credit cards, such as the network-level benefits they offer.
+But the two card networks have a lot in common, including extensive worldwide acceptance.
+Because the features the networks offer are so similar, it's better...

 Is the Aspire Credit Card a good card?